 We have all seen the devastation caused in our communities by the opioid epidemic.
 Hanley Foundation wants to work with local leaders to lend our prevention, education, and advocacy expertise to the battle against substance addiction.
 We also offer access to treatment for those living with substance use disorders who might otherwise be unable to get help due to financial limitations.

 Here’s what parents need to know about teens and prescription drug abuse:

-The opioid epidemic in the U.S. has just reached record numbers, with approximately 50,000 deaths now attributed to opioid overdoses.
+The opioid epidemic in the U.S. has just reached record numbers, with over 50,000 deaths now attributed to opioid overdoses each year.